Gibson Steps, Great Ocean Road, Victoria © Visit Victoria

 How to experience it: Kings Canyon is best explored on the iconic rim walk.
 The walk can take around three to four hours, so consider starting early and avoiding the highest heat of the day.

 Where: 14-hour drive from Sydney

 In Mungo National Park, the Walls of China are like a lunar landscape.
-Nature has carved out dramatic crescent-shaped sand and clay dunes that stretch along in a 33-kilometre (21-mile) chain.
+Nature has carved out dramatic crescent-shaped sand and clay dunes that stretch along in a 33km (21mi) chain.